mehwisha01/Design-Portfolio/content/posts/whats-my-story/index.md

 ## The present in a nutshell

-I am a _24 years_ old **Hungarian** from **Romania** based in Stockholm*,* **Sweden**.
-A lot of different cultures in one sentence, right?

-Currently, I work at [**Relatable**](https://bit.ly/2WQyMOn), a digital marketing agency where we turn influencer marketing into a global scalable media channel.

-My main responsibility at Relatable is developing our product, mostly contributing with my _coding_ skills, but there are times when I branch out and make some _designs_, have some _sales_ meetings or just _drive_ around cars around Sweden. to make the campaign puzzle work.

-Thanks to not being tied to my desk all the time, I can do my work **wherever** there is a decent internet connection, given that I also have my laptop with me.
-This allows me to **travel** and **work\*\***remotely\*\* at the same time, for which I am extremely \*_grateful\\_\*.
-Don't be afraid to come and say hi if you catch me in any coffee shop or co-working space.
-I am happy to chat most of the times.
+My brain has been exploding with innovating ideas every once in a while, due to me questioning the technology's impact on us and our environment.

+Currently, I am launching PackOwnBox as a product which will change online package deliveries.
+Each product delievered whether in a cardboard box and plastic or perforated bags has an impact.

+I have been involved with some of the best teams in the world and have worked with Startups and Big Tech giants.
+It has been a great journey to hold different job titles which has given me an advantage over many of my peers.

+I am trying to cut back on my habit of working long hours so I am not tied to my desk, car or closet.
+I do **travel** a lot and would love to **work\*\***remotely\*\* because traveling and meeting different people open up your mind to user empathy.
+Learning different cultures and their setting is extremely important when designing at a global scale.

 ## How did I get to this point?

-Originally I am from [**Kézdivásárhely**](https://bit.ly/2zEJCNE), Romania, a small town with approximately _18000_ people living there.
-After graduation from high school, I've moved to [**Cluj**](https://bit.ly/2zEJFJk)to take my studies to the next level**.**

-That's where I've started tapping into the energy of big cities, even though the city seemed big only because I was coming from a tiny one.
-My perspective about the world widened a lot during the 4 years I've stayed there.

-While living in Cluj, I realized the vast amount of opportunities the internet has created.
-It was exciting to discover that we can learn almost anything online, we just need to dedicate time and energy to it.
-From that moment I started to read non-fiction, consume more educational content and absorb tons of information about coding.

-During my studies, I also got into exploring different countries and not being afraid of doing it alone.
-Everything started with a programming course in Bosnia and Hercegovina, organized by the local [BEST group](https://bit.ly/2zJK90I).
-On that trip, I was so inspired by everything I've seen and experienced, that I've decided that I want to have more of those adventures, **much more**.

-Fast forward a couple of months and a lot of trips all over Europe, I graduated from university in the summer of 2017.
-I did not see the reason why I should pursue getting a masters degree, so I decided that now is the time to try living abroad and I've started to look for opportunities throughout Europe.
-Long story short, I found [Relatable](https://bit.ly/2WQyMOn) and relocated to the gorgeous city of Stockholm.
+I am from NYC and currently reside in Midtown, NY (right by the Time Square).
+Those who have been to the area understand how powerful this place is for designers.
+Multi Culture, language and tourists from all over the world adds more to the perspective.
+The place is full with Entertainment, Design Inspirations and going beyond Globalization and localization.
+I feel fortunate to find all types of users at one place.

+While switching my career and job, I learned about different users, needs and domains.
+I loved observing how one department interacted with the application versus the others.
+Once internal business functions were understood, I expanded my research into the end users and their interactions.
+It was mind-blowing to find out that internal users were not trained well on the new features of the application.
+This help me conclude that perhaps silos approach needs to be broken and we should have users available from all LOB.
+I also found that just having team managers didnt contribute much to the product but also adding team members added more value.

+Fast forward I am not just a strategist, developer, QA or Po, I am also a user of many products.
+I have built a habit of researching my topics well and testing products with the real users have contributed to making me a strong UX Designer.
+As I continue my journey, there is a lot to learn and grow into this field.
+I am currently building my own product "PackOwnBox" which has embedded user empathy to its core, however, very open to a good opportunity that comes my way.

 ## What about my free time?

-I like to choose activities which add value to the world, be that to someone else or to me.
+I like to choose activities which helps me gain a new perspective.
 I try to refrain from things which drain my energy, make me feel bad or does not align with my long term vision.
 I fail at this sometimes though, but I am trying my best.

 I really enjoy reading, usually non-fiction, for example.
 If a book catches my attention, I will put it on my list, no matter the topic.
-However, my favorites are about psychology, business, self-improvement, coding, finance, history, and health.
+However, my favorites are about psychology, business, self-improvement, coding, tech based and design.
 I like to read only one book at a time and learn about the given topic from a couple of different sources.

-I also have a passion for photography.
-As I usually travel with only one backpack, I don't have a professional camera.
-I am using mostly a phone and recently a drone to snap pictures and express my creativity.
-You can check out some of my pictures on [Instagram](https://bit.ly/2zEJNbM), let me know in the comments what do you think about them.
+I also have a passion for traveling and taking pictures.
+I dont like to carry too much of equipments but definitely my wide angeled, fisheye and a cell phone.
+I love capturing pictures of places, people , cultural events, food and local markets.

 Searching for new destinations to explore.
 Once I've got bitten by the travel bug, it is hard to go back.
 I keep finding myself on Skyscanner checking out flights, on Airbnb planning the next trip or just trying to find the best itinerary for a future adventure all the time.